begin with a free consultation (949) 870-3800

 If your injury caused permanent scarring or limited your mobility, the law recognizes the emotional weight of these changes.
 You may also receive compensation for the loss of enjoyment in everyday activities that once brought you happiness, such as spending time with family, pursuing hobbies, or simply being able to live independently.
 These damages reflect the ways your injury has affected your life beyond the financial burdens.

-Time Limits for Filing a Premises Liability Lawsuit in California
+Time Limits for Filing a Premises Liability Claim in California

 California law gives you a limited window of time to take legal action after a personal injury.
 This legal time limit is called the statute of limitations.
-For most premises liability cases, you have two years from the date of the injury to file a lawsuit in civil court.
+For most premises liability cases, you have two years from the date of the injury to hire a premises liability lawyer and file a claim in civil court.
 This rule is found in the California Code of Civil Procedure § 335.1.

 Missing this deadline usually means you will lose the chance to recover any compensation, even if your case is strong.
 Contacting an attorney soon after your accident gives your legal team the time needed to investigate, gather evidence, and build a solid claim before your time runs out.